You: Alexa?

 Well, if the concept is that simple then why there is still an MM vs MC cartridge debate going on?

-So, to help you understand and end this MC vs MM cartridges debate once and for all, we have drafted this article in which we have covered everything you need to know about these cartridges in simple words, and after reading this article, the whole confusion of moving magnet and moving coil will fly away from your mind.
+So, to help you understand better and end this MC vs MM cartridges debate once and for all, we have drafted this article in which we have covered everything you need to know about these cartridges in simple words.
+After reading this article from top to bottom, the whole confusion of moving magnet and moving coil will fly away from your mind.

-But, before proceeding further, I want you to understand the turntable cartridges, their types, and their working concept so I recommend you to check out this article about turntable phono cartridges.
+But, before proceeding further, I want you to read about different turntable cartridges available in the market, their types, and their working concept which will help you understand the MM and MC concepts a lot better.
+So I recommend you to check out this article about turntable phono cartridges.

 Well, I hope you have gone through the suggested article and learned the phono cartridges concept so now, I am going to differentiate between these two popular magnetic phono cartridges briefly and after that, we cover everything in depth.